Where does your super go? How hard is it working for you? Come behind the curtain and find out how it all works.

 Performance of the fund

 No one can predict which super fund will perform the best in the future.
-But a history of long term strong investment returns is a good factor to consider when deciding on a fund and can make a difference to the money you have available in retirement.
+However, a history of long term strong investment returns is a good factor to consider when deciding on a fund.
+It can make a difference to the money you have available in retirement.

 Fees and costs